DeanVanGreunen/PaperTanks/README.md

 You may make derivitive works however you may not sell these derivied works or this repo itself.

+# License

+NOT FOR: SALE, RESALE, REUSE (DERIVATIVES), AND/OR DISTRABUTION.
+FOR EDUCATIONAL PURPOSES ONLY.
+THIS IS BEEN ACTIVILY DEVELOPED AS A FULL GAME.
+THIS IS PURELY A DEMO OF MY GAME IDEA.

 # Tech Used